 Best Times To Post On Facebook For Leads

-According to a State Of Marketing Report by Hubspot, the top priority for marketers in 2020 is generating leads.
+According to a State Of Marketing Report by Hubspot, generating leads is currently the top priority of marketers.

 If your brand’s #1 objective is leads, consider testing the following time slots, which have the highest average click-through rates (CTR):

 - #1 Best time to post for leads: 3:00 p.m.
 Wednesdays

 - #2 Best time to post for leads: 1:00 – 4:00 p.m. weekdays